tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

   - change the line of code `app.utilities.getRandomColor();` to `utilities.getRandomColor();`
   - change the line of code `app.utilities.getRandomUnitVector()` to `utilities.getRandomUnitVector()`

+5. Head to **main.js** and do some refactoring:

+- first, rename the current `sprites` variable (the one that refers to the array of sprites) to `spriteArray` - you will need to update the code in several places.
+The reason that we are doing this is that we are going to be using the variable name `sprites` to instead refer to the sprites module
-5. Head to **main.js** and do some refactoring - make the top look like this:
+- next, make the top of **main.js** look like this:

 ```js
 "use strict";